mrochk/fastlob/README.md

 lob.stop() # stop the background processes
 ```

-## TODO
+## Contribute

 As mentioned earlier, this package is still in early development, and contributions are more than welcome.

-The main tasks that have to be done are:
+**The main tasks that have to be done are:**
-- **More and better testing for edge cases.
-In fact, most tests have to be rewritten too.**
+- More and better testing for edge cases.
+Tests for the 3 types of orders have to be written.
-- **Benchmarking / profiling to have an idea of the performance, and see where is the bottleneck.**
-- **Some parts probably need to be completely rewritten in a cleaner way, such as the orderbook module.**
+- Benchmarking / profiling.

 ***